-• Turn the Battery Isolator switch to the 'On' position.
-The isolator switch is located to the right of the main console hatch.
+• Turn the Battery Isolator switch(es) to the 'On' position.

 Battery Isolator Switch 'Off'

 Battery Isolator Switch 'On'

 - Ensure that the Speed Joystick is in the neutral position, to ensure the craft doesn't move forward until you are ready once started. - Set the Inboard Throttle approximately midway, ready for the inboard starting.